NikitaKorchma/sql_optimizer/README.md

 # SqlOptimizer

+**This gem I use for my diploma, it isn't perfect, so I don't recommend to use it.
+In the future maybe I'll improve it.**

 SqlOptimizer this is a gem for query optimization in your app.
 You can use two our method to check you query: `anayle` and `check_n_plus_one`.
 This is not so much, but we'll add more in the future.
 Also you can visit [localhost:3000/sql_optimizer](http://localhost:3000/sql_optimizer) to see information about queries in your app.

 ## Installation